cdelorme/dot-files/readme.md

 ## Planned Features

-- Use dot-glob flag to copy files instead of shell regex
 - Mapping control/command + v hotkey to auto-trigger `:set paste` and then `:set nopaste`
 - Shared clipboard support with vim